Franiac/TwitchLeecher/.github/issue_template.md

 When creating a new issue please make sure you follow the below checklist:

-- Take a look at the latest closed issues and search for keywords of your issue.
-Maybe it has already been solved.
+- Take a look at the latest closed issues.
+Maybe yours has already been solved.
 - If you have a problem with a download, provide the download log created by Twitch Leecher
 - Provide the version of Twitch Leecher you are using
 - Provide information about the video (Url, Channel, ID)